 What are some common applications of foot traffic data?

-Foot traffic data is used by a variety of businesses to enable foot traffic analytics, helping them understand their customers and prospective customers.
+Foot traffic data is used by a variety of businesses to enable foot traffic analytics, helping them understand their customers and competitors.

 In retail and financial services, for instance, you could utilize foot traffic data to enhance other forms of customer data, like revenue, work and home data, and demographic data.
 Real estate, healthcare, insurance, and logistics are other industries that can benefit from foot traffic analysis.